Administration of the Access to Information Act Annual Report 2020–21

 - The ATIP Office published monthly information notices regarding access to information and privacy protection on FINTRAC's intranet site.

-- Access to information and privacy protection messaging is incorporated in the mandatory corporate overview training and Information Management's awareness sessions for all new employees.
-In 2019–20, 3 corporate overview sessions were provided to 15 new employees and multiple, mostly one-on-one, Information Management awareness sessions were delivered to 90 employees.
-The sessions raised employee awareness about their responsibilities under the Acts, and covered the obligations and best practices for managing personal information in accordance with the Privacy Act, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, and FINTRAC's privacy, security and information management policies.
+- Access to information and privacy protection messaging is incorporated in mandatory Information Management awareness sessions for all new employees.
+In 2020–21,10 Information Management awareness sessions were delivered to 27 employees.
+The sessions raised employee awareness about their information management responsibilities, including in relation to ATIP, and covered the obligations and best practices for managing personal information in accordance with the Privacy Act, the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, and FINTRAC's privacy, security and information management policies.

-- The ATIP Office also raises awareness by providing day-to-day coaching as well as targeted information sessions to ATIP representatives.
-In 2019–20, 5 training sessions were delivered to 8 new representatives.
-Providing this focused training fosters a spirit of collaboration and has been essential to the success of FINTRAC's ATIP program.
+- FINTRAC's ATIP Office also raises awareness by providing day-to-day coaching as well as targeted information sessions to ATIP representatives.
+In 2020–21, 2 one-on-one training sessions were delivered.
+This focused training fosters a spirit of collaboration and has been essential to the success of FINTRAC's broader ATIP program.

 Operational and Organizational Changes to the Access to Information Program